Jnotyogi/NN/README.md

 # NN
-Neural network devlopment and use.
+Neural network development and use.

 Neural network in Python with flexible numbers of nodes and layers.
 Developed on from Loy originally.